Georgia hospital hit by F3 tornado — All patients evacuated through the ED

 Another lesson involves the internal wireless phones and cell phones.
 They were working initially, but most eventually were unusable, Fussell says.
-"Two-way radios would have been most useful," Murray says.
+"Two-way radios would have been most useful," she says.
+Also, have backup batteries on hand for the radios, sources suggest.
 Additionally, Murray had difficulty supervising the triage and patient flow because she was constantly bombarded with questions.
 "There was so much help on top of me, it was difficult to organize," she says.
-Additionally, she struggled to make her voice heard and to get people's attention above the noise and chaos, she says.
-"We needed a megaphone," she says.

-The hospital could have used additional security, Fussell acknowledges.
+The hospital could have used additional security, Fussell says.
 "Everyone wanted to help and was coming in to help," she says.
 Murray was faced with directing patients and volunteers.
-"Eventually, we put volunteers in a waiting room and told them to await instructions," Murray says.
+"Eventually, we put volunteers in a waiting room and told them to await instructions," she says.

 After the evacuation was complete, approximately six men from the DNR performed a final check of every room on every floor to ensure no one was left behind.

 In hindsight, the hospital staff responded wonderfully to the disaster, Fussell says.
-Even though the hospital had never drilled for an internal disaster, all the members of the staff knew their roles, sources say.
+Even though the hospital had never drilled for an internal disaster, all the members of the staff knew their role, sources say.
 Previous disaster drills were a significant help, they say.
-"They gave us a game plan on how to evacuate internally, because they were about handling massive amounts of patients," Murray says.
+Murray says, "They gave us a game plan on how to evacuate internally, because they were about handling massive amounts of patients."